joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/24/opinion/gaza-hunger-children-rescue.html

 **Live Updates: Thailand Says One Civilian Killed as Tensions Rise on Border With Cambodia**\
-`A Thai civilian was killed after Cambodian troops opened fire along the border, the Thai government said.`\
+`Fighting erupted along the disputed border after a monthslong standoff, sending the relationship between the neighbors to its lowest point in decades.`\
 https://nytimes.com/live/2025/07/24/world/thailand-cambodia-border-clash

 **Thursday Briefing: Your Russia Questions Answered**\